Business Apps

 How do I migrate from Notion to a dedicated knowledge base app?

 Start by exporting your Notion workspace as Markdown or HTML.
 Most dedicated tools, including Document360 and Confluence, offer import utilities for these formats.
-Plan for a 2 to 3 week structured migration including content auditing, owner assignment, and staff retraining before fully retiring the Notion workspace.
+Plan for a 2 to 3 week structured migration that includes content auditing, owner assignment, and staff retraining before fully retiring the Notion workspace.

 Are there free knowledge base apps suitable for client-serving teams?